ABOUT AGT AND TRUSTEE-MANAGER

 The Trustee-Manager believes that it may not be in the interest of the Company to disclose the

-remuneration of the directors and key management personnel as recommended by the 2012 CG Code
+remuneration of the directors and key management personnel as recommended by the Code as such

 The total remuneration paid to the key management personnel for the financial year ended 31 March

 There are no employees of the Trustee-Manager, AGT and its subsidiary who are immediate family

 members of the Directors or the Chief Executive Officer and whose remuneration exceeds S$50,000 during

 ACCOUNTABILITY AND AUDIT ACCOUNTABILITY

 The Board should present a balanced and understandable assessment of the company's

 The Trustee-Manager provides Unitholders with quarterly and annual financial statements within the